jsmug/Transit/README.md

 ####Route Converters

 Simples scenarios let components talk to each other directly, however, more complex scenarios might have components with different types talking to each other.
 In these cases Transit uses a `RouteConverter`.
-A `RouteConverter` is the middleman in the route and informs components id their types can be converted, and also automatically does the converting of types when communication happens.
+A `RouteConverter` is the middleman in the route and informs components if their types can be converted, and also automatically does the converting of types when communication happens.

 ####Controlling Route Registration